PX4/PX4-Devguide/advanced-replay.md

 ## EKF2 Replay

 This is a specialization of the system-wide replay for fast EKF2 replay.
-It works as following:
+It will automatically create the ORB publisher rules and works as following:

 * Optionally set`SDLOG_MODE` to 1 to start logging from boot
 * Record the log